 The business is committed to improvement.

-The staff-lead forum will continue to meet monthly and help drive grassroots initiatives.
-Collaborative goals will be set and sponsored by senior leaders to ensure follow through.
+The staff-led forum will continue to meet monthly and help drive grassroots initiatives.
+Collaborative goals will be set and sponsored by senior leaders to ensure follow-through.

 Our objective is to provide education and make resources available to create an environment where conversation occurs and action follows.
 We expect the pathway to be iterative and to consistently progress.